KalvadTech/getX-template/README.md

-# getx_starter
+# getX_starter

-A Flutter application tempelate using getx for state management with pre defined modules and widgets for authentcation, connection, localiztion and theme.
+A Flutter application template using getX for state management with pre defined modules and widgets for authentication, connection, localization and theme.

 ## Getting Started

-### Instalition
+### Installation
 you can use the template in two ways:-

-#### Basic
+#### Manual
 clone the project to your pc and then copy the src directory to your new flutter project lib directory. or only copy the desired modules.
 note: if you want to copy only modules make sure you copy the configuration files or other files you need.